About The Course

 This course can lead to employment within garden centres, landscaping companies, garden maintenance, garden design.

-Students can also progress (subject to meeting specified entry requirements) onto other courses such as Level 3 Diploma in Agriculture, Equine or Animal Management.
+Students can also progress (subject to meeting specified entry requirements) onto other courses such as Level 3 Diploma in Agriculture, Equine Studies or Animal Management.

-Units studied including but not limited to:
+Units studied including, but not limited, to:

-- Horticulture work placement
+- Horticulture Work Placement

 Working in the horticulture industry can be highly rewarding but it requires hard work and dedication.
-You will need to be comfortable with working out-doors in all weathers, be physically able and willing to carry out routine husbandry tasks e.g. maintaining and weeding borders, working with machinery, pruning, lifting and carrying tools, debris and equipment.
-We have a strict dress code for working on our practicals and, as such, you need to be prepared to follow instruction from all staff in order to maintain your own health, safety and welfare.
+You will need to be comfortable with working outdoors in all weathers, be physically able and willing to carry out routine husbandry tasks e.g. maintaining and weeding borders, working with machinery, pruning, lifting and carrying tools, debris and equipment.
+We have a strict dress code for working on our practicals and, as such, you need to be prepared to follow instructions from all staff in order to maintain your own health, safety and welfare.

 English and Maths will be built into your college timetable should you have not achieved a Grade 4 in these areas.

 If you have a Learning Difficulty or Disability or Additional Educational Need, please let us know when you apply.
 You will be offered support in your interview.
 If you need help completing your application, we can also assist you with this.

 You may be required to make set contributions towards educational trips and/or travel expenses to local events.

 - GCSE maths and English (where applicable)